 The Consortium of Institutes for Decentralized Wastewater Treatment can no longer offer the membership the reduced price on the Installer Manual and the O&M Manual.
 Please contact Mid-West Plan Service to order manuals for your training events.

 Decentralized Systems Performance and Cost Project

 Small community decision-makers must understand the full spectrum of wastewater management options and long-term implications of their use.
 These officials are charged with the responsibility of maximizing the return on the taxpayer’s investment.
 In order to make informed decisions, these officials need basic information about the performance, reliability, and cost (both the capital and life-cycle costs) of the various options.
 Members of the project team have completed development of two separate components for use by small community leaders and planners.
 A dynamic spreadsheet and a full series of Fact Sheets are now available for use by small communities.
-These are available for download at the Water Environment Research Foundation website at this URL:
+These are available for download at the Water Environment Research Foundation website.

 Installation of Wastewater Treatment Systems manual NOW AVAILABLE.

 The Installer project was completed in November 2009.
 The materials produced include a manual with Installation and startup Checklists.
 The manual, entitled Installation of Wastewater Treatment Systems is now available for purchase by the general public.
 The Installation Checklists describe the key items to be recorded during a maintenance visit are available online.
 Nearly 240 Diagrams created for the manual are also available.
 Individuals and entities who wish to use the slide presentations for training will have the opportunity to attend Train-the-Trainer events.

 CIDWT Installer Training and Train-the-Trainer Program Conducted in St. Louis, Missouri.